krzysztoffiok/c_elegans_fitness/README.md

 cd coco/PythonAPI<br/>
 python setup.py build_ext install<br/>

-Other dependecies are described in (https://github.com/matterport/Mask_RCNN), and are met e.g. by [Google Colaboratory](https://colaboratory.research.google.com).\
+Other dependecies are described in (https://github.com/matterport/Mask_RCNN), and are met e.g. by [Google Colaboratory](https://colab.research.google.com).<br/>

-Example results of the model are presented below:\
+Example results of the model are presented below:<br/>